Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

-The main advantage of using voice search is faster and easier to operate.
-Suppose you are driving but want to turn on Google maps to find the correct route.
+The main advantage of using voice search is that it is faster and easier to operate.
+Suppose you are driving but want to turn on Google Maps to find the correct route.
 What would be easier — stalling in the middle of a crowded highway while searching for a suitable route or asking the voice assistant?

 Like most people, you would prefer the latter because it’s convenient.
 Also, mobile users feel that apart from proving faster, voice search allows them to use their handset without actually picking it up.

-Not to mention, voice search devices are fun, accurate, and much more straightforward than using an app or visiting a website.
-Pass commands and the smart device will take care of the rest.
+Voice search devices are fun, accurate, and much more straightforward than using an app or visiting a website.
+Pass commands, and the smart device will take care of the rest.

 We have shortlisted some of the points in favour of voice searches to help your further:

 You can multitask easier with voice queries, spending every second on something worthwhile.
-In other words, if there is a more straightforward way to do something, why would you choose a more tedious option?
+In other words, why would you choose a more tedious option if there is a more straightforward way to do something?

-Further, people speak with each other throughout the day, making voice search natural and accessible to everyone worldwide.
+Further, people speak with each other throughout the day, making voice search natural and accessible worldwide.

 2. Avoiding Errors

-Suppose you want to know about an off-route location in Switzerland, but unfortunately, you’re not aware of the spelling.
+Suppose you want to know about an off-route location in Switzerland, but unfortunately, you’re unaware of the spelling.
 You can try a simple voice search of places in Switzerland and follow that up with a question on the town or city of your choice.